 Hospitality has expanded far beyond hotels to influence all sectors of North Texas real estate.

-“Hospitality is so much more than providing a physical product,” says Paula Gomprecht, vice president of marketing for hospitality-focused co-working concept Serendipity Labs, which just opened its first North Texas location at the HALL Arts building in Dallas.
+“Hospitality is so much more than providing a physical product,” says Paula Gomprecht, vice president of marketing for hospitality-focused co-working concept Serendipity Labs, which just opened its first North Texas location at the Uptown Arts building in Dallas.
 “People want to identify with something that will take care of them.”

 Whereas creating an experience is focused on producing an enjoyable and memorable time, hospitality is the business of making people feel welcome to stay and return.
 Hospitality is more complex than offering services hotel guests love such as room service, maid service, and a concierge—though those are important.
 Making someone feel welcome is a combination of services and details, such as comfortable furniture, well-lit corridors, easy wayfinding, unexpected snacks or drinks, and a predictable arrival experience that mitigates inconvenience.